-I’ve spent quite some time in Shanghai as a travel journalist in the past seven years – someone had to do it.
-It wasn’t exactly a burden of course.
+I’ve spent quite some time in Shanghai as a travel journalist in the past seven years.
+This wasn’t exactly a burden of course.
 The food is tasty and the city impressive.
-You can start driving from the center and still be in the suburbs two hours later.
+You can start driving from downtown and still be in the suburbs two hours later.
 There’s many a party to be had as well.
 Just last year I had the pleasure of accompanying a hopelessly wasted journalist friend of mine to a Chinese emergency room in an ambulance, after a binge drinking bout in Bar Rouge on the Bund.
-Another thrilling adventure it was.
-Shanghai can get on your nerves as well though.
-Almost no one understands you, most of the good websites are blocked – yes, those as well, perv – and the air quality is generally laughable.
+Quite the adventure.
+This said: Shanghai can get on your nerves as well.
+No one understands you, most of the good websites are blocked – yes, those as well – and the air quality is generally laughable.

 ”Being in China is like having a relationship with a nymphomaniac control freak.
-Short visits are unforgettable, but you wouldn’t want to move in permanently”
+Short visits are amazing, but you wouldn’t want to move in permanently”

 1. Join either side of a random weekly protest

 Taiwan – officially the “Republic of China” – separated from Mainland China when Chiang Kai-Shek’s nationalist Kuomintang fled from Mao’s communist army after losing the civil war in 1949.
 Both men were not the nicest of people by the way, but that’s another story.
 The two countries developed separately ever since.
 Almost 70 years later the Chinese are still craving for their democratic little brother, and a considerable number of Taiwanese citizens want to unify with the motherland as well.
 Lots of others want Taiwan to remain independent however, and want every link to China removed from the official name.

 “You too can now leisurely enjoy this exceptionally interesting social schism.
 Every Saturday, two protests are held on one of the busiest intersections in Ximending.”